 Tell us about the genesis of your project, ‘Mugshots’?

-You find character in oft ignored elements such as bricks.
+You find the character in oft-ignored elements such as bricks.
 Tell us how small things play a big role in the art of storytelling.

 You are also drawn to traditional landscape paintings and even the abstraction of night sky.
-How nature with all its bewitching beauty appeal to your artistic senses?
+How nature of all its bewitching beauty appeal to your artistic senses?

 If you are asked to depict your journey so far on canvas how would it look like?